tduda3/event-planner/README.md

 ## Features

-- User registration and JWT-based login
+- Google OAuth login with JWT tokens for the API
 - Create, update and delete your own events
 - RSVP to events created by others
 - Search and pagination on the events list